 Your Hugo Mentor will work with you to outline, refine and execute an academic project or independent study that is customized to your area of interest.

 You will work with your Hugo Mentor to design a study plan that fits your schedule.
-Meetings are 1:1 and are either in person or via skype at a mutually convenient time.
+Meetings are 1:1 and remote at a mutually convenient time.

 Starting dates are flexible.
 Program dates range from at minimum a semester or summer to a multi-year project.
 Extended programs typically involve more in-depth studies and may include presentations to other faculty, co-authored papers or articles, and development of projects for submission to competitions and science fairs.